codess-aus/GitHub-Copilot-Certification/SDLC.md

 - **Documentation updates**: Assist in keeping code comments and documentation in sync with changes.
 - **Legacy code understanding**: Help developers understand and work with unfamiliar or legacy code by providing explanations and modern equivalents.

 By involving GitHub Copilot throughout the SDLC, development teams can experience improved efficiency, consistency, and code quality across all stages of software development.

 This AI-assisted approach allows developers to focus more on creative problem-solving and less on repetitive coding tasks, potentially leading to faster development cycles and higher-quality software products.

+### SLDC